 Food Festivals and Events

 Every year there is a plethora of annual events celebrating local foods.
-Both the apple blossom season is marked with tours, tastings and markets in Armagh.
-Our fishing heritage is celebrated with a summer of festivals, cookery demonstrations, and competitions in fishing ports.
+The apple blossom season in May is marked with tours, tastings and markets in County Armagh, while our fishing heritage is celebrated with a summer of festivals, cookery demonstrations, and competitions in fishing ports.

 Those with an appetite for oysters and stout can compete for international championship titles at the hugely popular Hillsborough Oyster Festival.
 At Christmas time Belfast City Hall hosts a Continental Market, where glüwein, German sausages, pretzels and sugary sweets enhance the Christmas sparkle of the city centre.

-Auld Lammas Fair, Ballycastle, Co Antrim, August – Ireland’s oldest traditional market fair.
+Auld Lammas Fair, Ballycastle, County Antrim, August – Ireland’s oldest traditional market fair.
 Sample the local specialities, ‘dulse’ a dried edible seaweed, and the deliciously sweet chewy ‘yellow man’, made from a closely guarded secret recipe.

-The Hans Sloane Chocolate and Fine Food Festival, Killyleagh, Co Down, September (bi-annual) – A selection of the finest food producers from County Down and many of the best Chocolatiers from Ireland will be participating at the event.
+The Hans Sloane Chocolate and Fine Food Festival, Killyleagh, County Down, September (bi-annual) – A selection of the finest food producers from County Down and many of the best Chocolatiers from Ireland take part at the event.
 So browse the many stalls, enjoy the cookery demonstrations, taste, nibble and buy from a wonderful array of goodies.

 Autumn Fair, Botanic Gardens, Belfast, September – A weekend of food, flowers and family fun with an array of live music, children’s entertainment and autumn flower show exhibitions.